 Genealogical research while fascinating is full of pitfalls.
-Number one in my book is not putting any faith whatsoever in nearly all of the family websites or trees on the internet.
+Number one to me is putting too much faith in nearly all of the family websites or trees on the internet.
 Why?
-Most are completely undocumented, contain such ludicrous facts as a male fathering a child at the age of 2 or a couple marrying, even in the 17th or 18th centuries, at the age of 4 or 5.
-Whereas this may have been the case for European royalty in earlier centuries, it certainly wasn't the case in the colonies.
+Most are completely undocumented, containing such ludicrous facts as a male fathering a child at the age of 2 or a couple marrying, even in the 17th or 18th centuries, at the age of 4 or 5.
+Whereas this may have been the case for European royalty in earlier centuries, it certainly wasn't the case in the Colonies.

 It is possible to gain clues from some of the better-documented sites, but absolutely everything must be verified.
-For example, sometimes I can gain insight into family from a partially-documented site and then be able to find the documentation to prove many of the assertions from the website.
-On the other hand, a website I visited had some ridiculous assertions: naming parents of someone with their birth and death dates in Northern Ireland when all the pertinent records of births/death/marriages in both Ireland and Northern Ireland were destroying in a terrorist bombing in 1922.
+For example, I gained some insight into one family from a partially-documented site and therefore was able to find documentation to prove many of the assertions from the website.
+On the other hand, a website I visited had some ridiculous assertions: naming parents of a man with their birth and death dates in Northern Ireland when all the pertinent records of births/death/marriages in both Ireland and Northern Ireland were destroyed in a terrorist bombing in 1922.

 One has to try to look at wills, estate administrations, deeds, family bibles, pension applications, court records, etc., to gain any factual information about people.
 I've done this to a degree with my particular line, but only slightly with other lines.
-For example, few marriage records have survived from the 18th century, but at least the first names and, if one is very lucky the surnames, of wives can be sometimes determined by land transactions, but this is very tedious research.
+For example, few marriage records have survived from the 18th century, but at least the first names of wives can be sometimes determined by land transactions, but this is very tedious research.

-Virginia records are a different type of problem.
-The Virginia State LIbrary has refused for over a dozen years to replace microfilm from their original sources.
-Even the Family History Center in Salt Lake City has only limited rolls of microfilm of these records.
+Virginia records present a different type of problem.
+The Virginia State Library has refused for over a dozen years to replace microfilm from their original sources to other libraries.
+Even the Family History Center in Salt Lake City has only a few rolls of microfilm of these records.
 However, they are uploading all that they have which, alas, is mostly unindexed but still very useful.
-I've made two trips to this library, but it would take numerous trips to verify all that needs it so I've had to rely on secondary sources, such as Chalkley's collections of Augusta County records.
-On one such trip, the wait for the microfilm machines was 4 to 5 hours.
+I've made one trip to the Virginia Library, but it would take numerous trips to verify everything that needs verification, so, I've had to rely on secondary sources, such as Chalkley's collections of Augusta County, Virginia records.

 It is also important to understand that many vital records have been lost down through the years to fires, civil wars, insects, and carelessness.
-This is partly why there is so much interest on the part of serious genealogists on DNA.
-There is one significant "find" in the Thomas genealogy which was made possible through Y-DNA testing.
+This is partly why there is so much interest on the part of serious genealogists in DNA.
+There is one significant "find" in my Thomas genealogy which was made possible through Y-DNA testing.
 I explain it with respect to the Thoma family.
 Without my autosomal DNA and family tree being posted at the time, I would not have been contacted by the Thomas Family Project.
 Based on my thoroughly-researched information, they were able to find several male descendants to perform the vital Y-DNA tests which proved to be a major link for their project and, of course, for me.

 I no longer participate actively in DNA research or even post my tree because of a complete change of focus by FamilyTreeDNA.
-DNA is useful ONLY if the participants have accurate family information.
-I found entirely too many potential relations who had absolutely nothing and yet expected a fully-delineated family tree based on their DNA results.
+DNA is useful only if participants have accurate family information.
+I found entirely too many potential relations who had performed absolutely no research and yet expected a fully-delineated family tree based on their DNA results.
 Quite a few were rude when asked to supply documentation.
-While some truly serious genealogists continue to work with it, I've elected not to waste my time on it.
+While some truly serious genealogists continue to work with it, I've elected, for the most part, not to spend my time on it.

 You also need to understand some of the issues with this attached website.
-Children whose only proof of parentage is that cited by census enumerations of 1850, 1860, or 1870, these relationships are considered only provisional.
-Beginning in 1880, family relationships were delineated in the census.
-Some careful genealogists, therefore, have created what are known as "provisional children", something I don't want to do.
+Children whose only proof of parentage is cited from census enumerations in 1850, 1860, or 1870 are only provisional.
 In the 17th, 18th and 19th centuries, families often took in orphaned relatives and/or even completely unrelated children, there being no safety net for these children.
-Sometimes, one can find mention of this practice in Court Orders and Vestry Books in the 18th century, but this is infrequent.
+Sometimes, one can find this practice mentioned in Court Orders and Vestry Books in the 18th century, but this is infrequent.

-The same care must be taken with any record.
+Great care must be taken with any record.
 How close to the actual event was it created?
 The closer, the better.
-Is the record a copy and by whom was it copied.
-Did the compiler of a set of records understand what they were compiling (applies particularly to deed records)?
-I could go with much more, but I hope you are getting the idea that none of this is easy.
+Is the record a copy and by whom and when was it copied?
+Did the compiler of a set of records understand what they were compiling (which applies particularly to deed records)?
+I could go with more pitfalls, but I hope you are getting the idea that this research is not easy.

 I believe I have occasionally referred to something as not meeting the Genealogical Standard of Proof.
-We use the Genealogical Proof Standard as our guide for the journey in genealogical research.
-The five steps of the Genealogical Proof Standard are the essential parts of the process that we use to conduct genealogy.
+I use the Genealogical Proof Standard as the guide for my journey into genealogical research.
+These five steps are essential parts of the process that one uses to produce a reasonably accurate genealogy.